Bob Clearmountain

-Bob Clearmountain (born Chiaramonte, January 15, 1953) is an American mixing engineer and record producer, best known for his work with major acts, including Bryan Adams, David Bowie, Bon Jovi, Huey Lewis and the News, Roxy Music, the Pretenders, Paul McCartney, Bruce Springsteen, and the Rolling Stones.
+Bob Clearmountain (January 15, 1953) is an American mixing engineer and record producer, best known for his work with major acts, including Bryan Adams, David Bowie, Bon Jovi, Huey Lewis and the News, Roxy Music, the Pretenders, Paul McCartney, Bruce Springsteen, and the Rolling Stones.
 Described by Sound on Sound magazine as having "his name on more hit records than anyone else in the history of popular music", he is credited with establishing the role of mixing engineer.

 Clearmountain has mixed some of the most famous live shows in music history, including Live Aid and The Concert for New York City.
 Records mixed by Clearmountain have won eight Grammy Awards.
 He has also won two Emmy Awards from five nominations.

 Early life and education

 Born in Connecticut, Clearmountain later moved to New York City, where he graduated from Greenwich High School in 1971.
 As a teenager, Clearmountain had many friends who were musicians.
-He loved music, and played bass guitar in various bar bands, but felt he didn't want his career to depend on other musicians.
+He loved music, and played bass guitar in various bar bands, but felt he did not want his career to depend on other musicians.
 When a band he was a member of went to Mediasound Studios on 57th Street in New York to record a demo, Clearmountain felt like he could live there.
 Recognizing his interest in recording, Clearmountain assembled a makeshift home studio with a two-track reel-to-reel tape recorder, some microphones and a talkback.
 He also loved to make tape recordings of the band's concerts.